ashim95/preprocessing-scripts/README.md

 2. `cd langid/langid.py/langid`

+3. Install requirements : `pip install -r requirements.txt`

-3. Create a directory `parallel_runs/` and `n` directories inside this. `n: number of parallel runs`.
+4. Create a directory `parallel_runs/` and `n` directories inside this. `n: number of parallel runs`.
 Generally, for a 48 core server, you can safely use around 40 threads.
 Simply do this with a bash loop.